-Hiking, running and walking trails is one of the greatest joys in Arkansas.
+Hiking, running, and walking trails are some of the greatest joys in Arkansas.
 In summer, many times the trails are a bit cooler and more shaded than paved surfaces.
 Trails are easier on your feet and joints and spending time in nature has psychological benefits too.
-There are a few wonderful trails right in the middle of our city to give you a break from the road.
+There are a few wonderful trails right in the middle of Little Rock to give you a break from the road.

 01 of 08

 For a real trail experience, head no further than Pinnacle Mountain.
 Pinnacle's East Summit is highly technical, with a 3/4 mile ascent through several boulder fields.
 The West Summit trail is less technical but still offers a little challenge.
 Pinnacle's Base Trail offers a technical trail without much elevation, and also offers a connection to the Ouachita Trail, which continues 222 miles to the Arkansas/Oklahoma border.

 Pinnacle Mountain is located in Roland, right outside of Little Rock.
 East summit parking is past the visitor's center.
 The base trail does go around the base and connects both summits.
 It is popular to go up the east summit, down the west summit and around the base trail to reach the parking long (round-trip about five miles).